-Indianapolis, IN — Three-dimensional images of a Fruit of Islam uniform and Muslim Girls Training headwear from the 1970s are just a few of the 1,344 unique items in the Indianapolis Imam Warith Deen Muhammad Community digital archive now available to anyone with an internet connection.
+Indianapolis, IN — Three-dimensional images of a Fruit of Islam uniform and Muslim Girls Training headwear from the 1970s are just a few of the thousand-plus unique items in the Indianapolis Imam Warith Deen Muhammad Community digital archive now available to anyone with an internet connection.

 Curated by the IUPUI Center for Digital Scholarship, the archive brings to life the contributions of an African American Muslim community that has been part of Indianapolis since the 1950s.
 Established as “Muhammad’s Mosque” on Indiana Avenue, the community was first aligned with the teachings of Nation of Islam leader Elijah Muhammad and then after 1975, with Elijah Muhammad’s son and heir, Warith Deen Muhammad, also known as W. Deen Mohammed.
 Now called the Nur Allah [Light of God] Islamic Center, the community is one of a dozen or so Sunni Islamic congregations in central Indiana.